racket/rhombus/rhombus/0000-rhombus.md

 0xf00ba7ba2
 ```

-Identifiers are Unicode alphanumeric and `_` with a initial character
+Identifiers are Unicode alphanumeric and `_` with an initial character
 that is not numeric.

 ```